liferay/liferay-frontend-projects/projects/eslint-config/plugins/liferay/docs/rules/group-imports.md

 ## Rule Details

-Imports appear in the following groups, separated by a blank line:
+Imports appear in groups of the following type, separated by a blank line:

 1. "External" imports (ie. NodeJS built-in modules and dependencies specified in "package.json"; these do not start with "." or "..").
-2. "Internal" imports (ie. local to the projects, starting with "." or "..");
+2. "Internal" imports (ie. local to the projects, starting with "." or "..").
 3. "Side-effect-only" imports.
+4. "Type-only" imports (ie. `import type {T} from 'thing';`), either from external modules or internal ones.

 Additionally, any import that is preceded by a comment must be prefaced by a blank line for readability.